Track your memberships, monitor performance, and optimize your IP collection

-ipx.exchange/dashboardYour portfolio dashboard has several key sections:
+ipx.exchange/dashboardYour memberships dashboard has several key sections:

 Toggle between Grid View (visual cards for each holding) and Table View (detailed spreadsheet format) using the view toggle in the top-right corner of the holdings section.
 Table view is better for comparing metrics across many holdings, while grid view gives a quick visual overview.